-Marvel At This 15th Century Mosque In Mehrauli Which Is A Splendid Remnant Of The Lodhi Era
+This 15th Century Mosque In Mehrauli Is A Magnificent Remnant Of The Lodhi Era

 Madhi Masjid is a magnificent monument that is prominently located and easy to find, which is why it’s surprising to hear that very few people know about it.
 Maybe this is because most people do not even realize what it is when they pass by the place as there is no notice board with any name or details given of the monument.